Maria-Naveen/Forts/README.md

 # Forts
-A website for major forts in Tamil Nadu
+A website for major forts in Tamil Nadu created using HTML and CSS .